pachyderm/pachyderm/doc/docs/master/deploy-manage/manage/migrations.md

-# Migrate to a Minor or Major Version
+# Migrate to a Major or Minor Version

-!!! info
+!!!
+Info
-    If you need to upgrade Pachyderm from one patch to another, such as from x.xx.0 to x.xx.1, see [Upgrade Pachyderm](upgrades.md).
+    If you need to upgrade Pachyderm from one point release to another, such as from x.xx.0 to x.xx.1, see [Upgrade Pachyderm](upgrades.md).